 Dry Flies: There are good numbers of smaller fish up on the Pseudo hatch, and more to come as soon as we see more Baetis.
 Smaller emergers and small cripples (approx. size 20-22) are your best friends as we work through these little bugs.
 There are some big fish u in the afternoon and early evening.
 This is a 2 PM onward deal of late, and it’s wind-dependent.
 Hopefully the BWO hatch will gain momentum after the cold snap drops our water temps.

 Streamers: The trout are really starting to look for streamers with the colder, cloudier weather.
 Swinging season is also upon us, and its a tactic that has an avid (and growing) following out here in the winter months.
 Black leeches and buggers are great starting points in that department, as is the Doc’s Parrot.
 Single handed streamer fishing has been solid with the aforementioned patterns along with Conehead Ziwis and Kreelexes.

 Other bulletins: The browns are spawning, so please avoid redds and areas that have spawning fish.
 The MO is a huge river with a lot of water to fish without messing up the spawn.
 Shop’s open from 8-4 daily, with shuttles, guide trips and general October-related fly fishing things going on.
-Free coffee on the burner in the back, free fly fishing chatter up front at the till.
+Free coffee on the burner in the back, free fly fishing chatter up front at the till, and using the best spinning rod for trout which is great for fly fishing.
 See you out here!